jonnonz1/nz-statute-book/acts/public/1986/commerce-act-1986.md

   (f) To exercise the power to make an order directing the disposal of shares or assets under section 85 of this Act.

 ### 79 Evidence not otherwise admissible
-In the exercise of its jurisdiction under this Part of this Act, except in respect of criminal proceedings and proceedings under section 80 or section 83 of this Act, the Court may receive in evidence any statement, document, or information that would not be otherwise admissible that may in its opinion assist it to deal effectively with the matter.
+In the exercise of its jurisdiction under this Part of this Act, except in respect of criminal proceedings and proceedings for pecuniary penalties of this Act, the Court may receive in evidence any statement, document, or information that would not be otherwise admissible that may in its opinion assist it to deal effectively with the matter.

+**Proceedings for pecuniary penalties**

+### 79A Proceedings for pecuniary penalties
+In any proceedings under this Part for a pecuniary penalty— (a) the standard of proof is the standard of proof applying in civil proceedings; and (b) the Commission may, by the order of the Court, obtain discovery and administer interrogatories.

+### 79B Relationship between pecuniary penalties and criminal liability
+(1) Once criminal proceedings against a person for an offence under section 86B or 87B are determined, the High Court may not order the person to pay a pecuniary penalty in respect of the conduct, events, transactions, or other matters that were the subject of the criminal proceedings.
+(2) Once civil proceedings against a person for a pecuniary penalty under this Part are determined, the person may not be convicted of an offence under section 86B or 87B in respect of the conduct, events, transactions, or other matters that were the subject of the civil proceedings.

 **Restrictive trade practices**